Table of Contents

 Hi [name],

-We always love to hear ideas from our customers, so first, thanks for reaching out!
+We always love hearing ideas from customers, so thank you for reaching out!

 Thanks for your insight,